monkeyAndWolf/TuneEditor/README.md

 -The filename will be generated from the name of the tune, unless you enter a different one.

--Seelcting 'Autosave' will save the file each time the contents are changed, except if it's the filename, because then you would have a LOT of files being created, and that would be annoying.

--Enter the tune details in the boxes to the left, and the ABC in the big box in the middle.
-You should see the even larger panel on the right update with the parsed sheet music on the right - wow!!
+-Enter the tune details in the boxes to the left, and the ABC in the box on the right.
+Don't enter all the ABC here, just the actual music notes.
+You should see the large panel at the bottom update with the tune - wow!!

 -Data entered into the fields is stored when you close and reopen the application.
 It's so that you don't need to enter everything each time.